vignetteapp/ideas/client/2022/March/rfc-commands-api.md

 - A unique token aside from the vendor provided extension ID also ensures that only the intended recipient gets the message.

-- Commands are one way channels, and channels are disposed of immediately on restarts or when the target extension restarts and/or is replace by a newer version.
+- Commands are one way channels, and channels are disposed of immediately on restarts or when the target extension restarts and/or is replaced by a newer version.

 ### Allowed types in interactive mode